zafer-barutcu/trendyol-automation/README.md

 6.At this point, things should at least be able to compile and run (not necessarily successfully).

 ## Running locally
-To run locally and generate extend-HTML reports, you can either use maven goal *verify* or *test* with optional *clean* command.
-Clean command removes target folder of previous build(s).
+To run tests locally and generate Extent HTML reports, use Maven commands:
-Or use run button in TestRunner class or in feature file.
-HTML reports should be generated under.. reports/extend-report.html
 ```
 mvn clean verify
 or
 mvn clean test
 ```
+Reports will be generated at : reports/extent-report.html

+Alternatively, you can run tests via IntelliJ:
+Click the Run button in TestRunner class or directly from feature files.

-## Browsers
+## Browser Configuration
-You can define the browser in config.properties file
+Set browser type in the config.properties file:
 ```
 browser=chrome
 ```

-## Concurrent Run
+## Running Tests Concurrently
-Enable in pom.xml
+Enable parallel test execution in pom.xml:

 ```
 <parallel>methods</parallel>